 We dedicated an entire blog to deciding whether a paid LinkedIn subscription is worth it.

-Just because you’re using LinkedIn to achieve a business goal doesn’t mean that you need to ‘spray and pray.’
+Just because you’re using LinkedIn to achieve a business goal doesn’t mean you need to ‘spray and pray.’
 In fact, we strongly advise against that.

 Using LinkedIn authentically not only saves you from LinkedIn restrictions but also can improve your results.
 Here are some ways you can use LinkedIn authentically: